Table of Contents

 Chlorine is a green yellow gas with a very pungent odour that is twice as dense as air.

-It is a chemical element belongs to the halogen group with the symbol Cl.
+It is a chemical element that belongs to the halogen group with the symbol Cl.
 It was discovered in 1770’s and soon became useful as a commercial agent.
-It is found easily in natural state.
+It is found easily in its natural state.
 It should be handled carefully because it is poisonous at low concentrations.
-Chlorine is very harmful and been used as chemical weapons throughout history.
+Chlorine is very harmful and has been used as a chemical weapon throughout history.

 |Molecular Weight/ Molar Mass||70.90 u|

 |Melting Point||-101.5 °C|

 |Appearance||Yellow green gas|

 |Vapour Pressure||85.3 psig|

 - Chlorine reacts with organic compounds and ammonia to form chloro-organics or chloramines.
 Chloramines are part of the group of chlorine compounds that have disinfectant properties and show up as part of the chlorine residue test.

 - It acts as a reducing agent present in wastewater.
 These reactions are called chlorine demand.
 The reaction is as below.H2O + Cl2 → HCl + HClO

 Uses of Chlorine gas – Cl2